Paramount Short Form Long Form About Resume

 So I wake up in LA, work all day in the Hollywood studio, take the hard drive onto the plane, land in New York in the middle of the night, go straight to the Manhattan studio, and with tissues shoved up my nose for a second straight workday without sleep, my friend (the animation director) and I manage to QC every single frame of this thing so that finally, at 6am, we visually confirm that the film had made it to Mattel's server and no one has to call any lawyers to argue about payroll triggers or downstream cost increases due to blown deadlines.
 I had worked for exactly 40 straight hours, subsisting on extra-strength Tylenol, before finally going home and getting a proper night's sleep in the middle of the day.

-Efraim Acevedo Klein began his career in TV animation before expanding into every form of marketing there is, from broadcast spots and social campaigns to large-scale brand activations and interactive digital experiences.
+Efraim Acevedo Klein began his career in TV animation before expanding into every form of marketing there is, from broadcast spots and social campaigns to large-scale brand activations and interactive experiences.

-He continues to fully own and execute projects from concept to delivery with some of the world's biggest brands, ad agencies and media companies, including Paramount, Buzzfeed, Yamaha, Condé Nast, FCB and the animation juggernaut Titmouse Inc. His education and experience in screenwriting and documentary informs his ability to guide every aspect of the creative process with the same priority on efficient storytelling, as clear communication with clients and stakeholders is just as important as compelling audiences.
+He continues to fully own and execute projects from concept to delivery with some of the world's biggest brands, ad agencies and media companies, including Paramount, Buzzfeed, Yamaha, Condé Nast, FCB and the animation juggernaut Titmouse Inc. His education and experience in screenwriting and documentary informs his ability to guide every aspect of the creative process with a priority on efficient storytelling, as clear communication with clients and stakeholders is just as important as compelling audiences.

 This bio is also the only place he would ever refer to himself in the third person.